 Webcor/Obayashi and ClickSafety have partnered to create a web-based Contractor Safety orientation course for the Transbay Transit Center.
-All contractors requiring access to the Transbay Transit Center project must complete the Safety Passport orientation-training course online through ClickSafety.
+All Webcor employees, Subcontractors, Vendors, Owners/Representatives, Architects and Engineers working or visiting the Transbay Terminal Project must complete the Safety Passport orientation-training course online through ClickSafety.
 This course addresses site-specific safety expectations/requirements that you and your employees are expected to understand and comply with while working on the premises.